 Applicants who have not yet completed all the required prerequisites can be admitted into the program provisionally.
 Still, it is best to complete these requirements before applying or starting your program in the fall.
 Finishing up these prerequisites during your program will make it hard for you to finish your degree on time.
 Making the effort to take the prerequisites before applying demonstrates your commitment to the program.

-Here is a list of prerequisites courses we require:
+Here is the prerequisites course we require:

 - ENGL 451 or 452 Advanced Theory Course (or the equivalent)